DmGorokhov/DmGorokhov/README.md

 ### Hi there 👋
 ---
- My name is Dmitry Gorokhov and I'm a software developer engineer on Python.\
+ My name is Dmitry Gorokhov and I'm a Python developer.\
  I'm from Russia, living in Kolomna (Moscow region) and currently looking for the career opportunities as a Python backend developer.

 ### 📫 My contacts: